johndoe534354354851-lgtm/GPU-Miner/README.md

 - **Core Infrastructure** (everything except `gpu_core/`): [MIT License](LICENSE)
 - **GPU Acceleration Module** (`gpu_core/`): Proprietary
   - Source code is **not** included in this repository
-  - Pre-compiled binaries are provided for Windows, Linux, and macOS
+  - Pre-compiled binaries are provided for Windows, Linux
-  - Reverse engineering or decompilation is prohibited

 See the [LICENSE](LICENSE) file for details.